-The District maintains a stockpile of materials and equipment located near levee station 130+00 and an emergency storage container near station 110+00, on the levee crown.
+The District maintains a stockpile of materials located at Highway 12 and Guard Road.
 The District's ideal stockpile list can be found in Attachment Q. The District is in the process of completing what is actually kept on-site.
 In the event of an emergency or flood, the District shall contact San Joaquin County Office of Emergency Services and/or a material supplier contractor to have additional flood fight materials delivered to the pre-designated location as described in section 6.4.
 The location is shown in Annex A. San Joaquin Operational Area maintains seven twenty-foot containers with flood fight supplies that the district can draw on through the San Joaquin Operational Area Agreement.
 Inventory of that resource can be obtained from San Joaquin Operational Area.
 In addition, the DWR stores resources near the Port of Stockton.

 The County of San Joaquin has established a pre-planned unified flood fight command with pre-identified command post location to facilitate coordination and mutual aid between neighboring reclamation districts and supporting city/county, state, and federal agencies.
-The District is included in the Central Delta Flood Fight Command located 50 meters west of Highway 4 and Whiskey Slough intersection.
+The District is included in the North Delta Flood Fight Command (Van Exel Dairy) located 50 meters west of Interstate 5 and Woodbridge Road Intersection.
 See Unified Flood Fight Command Map at www.sjmap.org/oesfcm.
 The Command post shall be the designated staging area of the delivery of materials to be delivery to the District's pre-designated location as described in section 6.4.